bobbyblues/pyslidebar/README.md

 The value should be the ascii value of the key you wish to use.

 Know that this module works with pulseaudio only, and requires for pulseaudio-ctl to be installed.

+Configuration:

+ - volume: true or false to enable or disable the volume module
+ - volume-modifier: ascii code of the key that will trigger the volume module
+ - volume-sink: index of the pulse-audio sink you want the volume module to control